wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-microsoft-store.md

 Any device used in a classroom environment needs applications.
 Some of these will be free, others will need to be purchased.
 Managing access to applications, distribution and licensing costs can become overwhelming.
-Microsoft Store for Education can simplify the selection, deployment and licensing of apps on your school's PCs.
+Microsoft Store for Education can simplify the selection, deployment, and licensing of apps on your school's PCs.

 Here, you'll learn how to configure and use the Microsoft Store for Education.

 ## Microsoft Store for Education overview

 Microsoft Store for Education gives schools a flexible way to find, acquire, manage, and distribute free and paid apps to Windows 10 devices.
-You can manage Microsoft Store apps and private line-of-business apps in one inventory, plus assign and re-use licenses as needed.
+You can manage Microsoft Store apps and private line-of-business apps in one inventory, plus assign and reuse licenses as needed.
 You can choose the best distribution method for your organization: directly assign apps to individuals and teams, publish apps to private pages in Microsoft Store, or connect with management solutions for more options.

 > [!NOTE]
 > The Microsoft Store for Business and Education is a shared destination.
 Some of the documents refer to the Microsoft Store for Business, however it is also for Education purposes.